 The fourth, in Narberth, has been adapted for children with autism and other learning disabilities.

 All the houses have convenient parking and are available all year.
 The houses do get booked up quickly for the school holidays.

 To make a booking contact Helen Lees-Griffiths by e-mail: firstname.lastname@example.org or telephone: 01834 845197.

-The Kensington Foundation is a Blackpool based charity which offers a respite holiday programme called the Daisy Chain Project for families with children or young people with special needs.
+The Kensington Foundation is a Blackpool based charity which offers a respite holiday programme called the Daisy Chain Foundation for families with children or young people with special needs.